atlassian-labs/atlassian-sampling-processor/pkg/processor/atlassiansamplingprocessor/DESIGN.md

 1. **Cache Compression:** It allows for the compression of spans within the cache.
 We are guaranteed that a compressed blob is decompressed at most once, which occurs in the case it is sampled and transmitted.
 Restricting the reading of cached spans allows for this optimisation.

-1.**Performance Efficiency:** It ensures that policy evaluation remains efficient, adhering to O(n) complexity, where n represents the number of spans in the current arriving batch.
+2. **Performance Efficiency:** It ensures that policy evaluation remains efficient, adhering to O(n) complexity, where n represents the number of spans in the current arriving batch.
 This prevents the policies from becoming slow.

 ## Caches